ckoirama/ckpl/README.md

 Ckoirama Pipeline
 =================

-> Status: In development, not released yet
+> Status: First version released

 This pipeline was developed exclusively to process the files coming off the Ckoirama Observatory of the Universidad de Antofagasta.